truitte-white/final-project/README.md

 ---

-If you wish to work with an existing API for your project you must present a successful API call through your browser or Insomnia when you bring in your proposal on Monday 4/17

 ### Suggested Ways to Get Started

 - Think of a problem in the world, or even in your personal life, and apply what you've learned to build an application that can help solve the issue.